Make this Oven Pork Chop recipe in less than 20 minutes and have this delicious, juicy and tender pork chop for dinner tonight!

 - Now it’s time to pour butter over the pork chops and place skillet in the oven for about 10-12 minutes or until pork chops get the internal temperature of 145ºF.
 How long they take to cook in the oven depends on how thick pork chops are.

 - When it’s done, remove from the oven and using, pour some of the melted butter left in the skillet onto the pork chops before serving.
 Let it rest for a bit and serve with side dishes such as roasted potatoes, mashed cauliflower, Roasted Butternut Squash Mash, roasted brussels sprouts or asparagus or green beans and salads (rice or quinoa are great options too if you’re not on a low-carb and paleo diet).

 You definitely have to use pork chops that contain a little bit of fat because it helps keep them moist, and also use bone-in chops for their juiciness.
-These two things are very important but also if you follow few of these tips below, I’m sure your oven pork chop recipe will be so juicy.
+These two things are very important but also if you follow few of these tips below, I’m sure your oven baked pork chop will be so juicy.